aws/jsii/packages/jsii-pacmak/test/expected.jsii-calc/sphinx/jsii-calc.rst

    .. py:attribute:: publicLoadBalancer

-      Determines whether the Application Load Balancer will be internet-facing
+      Determines whether the Application Load Balancer will be internet-facing.